vlmir/bgw3/README.md

 mkdir DAT OUT # for holding downloaded files and generated RDFs, any names will do cp bgw3/misc/runAdaptors.sh ./

 ./runAdaptors.sh <path to binaries> <path for downloading files> <path for RDFs> <path to a file mapping taxa and proteomes> <path to scripts> <OMIM version>

 _Example_
 ./runAdaptors.sh ~/bin/ DAT/ OUT/ ~/repos/bgw3/misc/prm_txn.txt ~/repos/bgw3/misc/ 25 &

+### Output
+DAT: a directory will be created for each data source containing the downloaded files
+OUT: a directory will be created for ewach RDF graph containing N-Triples files The files are ready to be loaded into any implementation of RDF/triple store The file bgw3/misc/loadBGW.sh can be used for uploading into a Virtuoso Open Source database